clecap/bookmarkExtension-v3/README.md

 ## Roadmap

-The extension is a quick and dirty hack which I produced when xbrowsersync went out of service. it does exactly what I need it to do and I offered it here without any warranty, guarantees of whatever.
+The extension is a quick and dirty hack which I produced when xbrowsersync went out of service. it does exactly what I need it to do and I offer it here without any warranty, guarantees of whatever.

 ## Road Map and Known Bugs